igordavydsson/node-readline-ticket-checker/README.md

 # My Node.js solution

-I wrote a simple NodeJS app that uses native Node module Readline to handle command-line input/output.
+I wrote a simple Node.js app that uses native Node module Readline to handle command-line input/output.

 So, the sequence of actions is the following:

 1. `$ node app.js`

 2. type in a ticket number

 3. register as many guests as needed

 4. type `check` to see the people without a couple